Skip to main content

 The Steps

-• Description: enter an optional explanation for the charge.
-What you enter here is what the tenant will see on their lease ledger in the tenant portal.
-If you leave it blank, the tenant will just see the word “Charge.”
+• Description: (Optional) enter an explanation for the charge.
+(What you enter here is what the tenant will see on their lease ledger in the tenant portal.
+If you leave it blank, the tenant will just see the word “Charge.”)

-• Amount: enter the amount for the charge.
+• Amount: Enter the amount for the charge.

-• Due Date: change the due date for the charge if needed.
+• Due Date: Change the due date for the charge if needed.

-• Add Line Item: use this link to add additional charge items if needed.
-You could also create separate charges for each line item.
+• Add Line Item: Use this link to add additional charge items if needed.
+(You could also create separate charges for each line item.)

-• Add memo: add an optional note for your reference when reviewing the charge later.
-What you enter here you will be shown in the “Memo” column in relevant reports.
+• Add memo: Add an optional note for your reference when reviewing the charge later.
+(What you enter here you will be shown in the “Memo” column in relevant reports.)

 5. Add any relevant files (optional) by dragging the file into the window or using the Click Here link to upload.
 You also have the ability to Share files with the tenants if you click the box.
 This is a good way to share files like receipts or documents.